📗

 Method 1: In the shell

-If you are using the environment as I introduced, all your third-party python packages are installed under the environment directory.
+If you are using as I introduced, all your third-party python packages are installed under the environment directory.
 And the python interpreter (i.e. the python command) already know where they locates, and allow you to import them, just like other built-in python packages.

 To check this, just use python interpreter in the shell